kimnewzealand/agent-tutorial/glossary.md

 **Definition**: An organized collection of structured information or data, typically stored electronically in a computer system.

 **Source**: Date, C. J. (2003). *An Introduction to Database Systems* (8th ed.).
 Addison-Wesley.

+### **Index/Indexes**
+**Definition**: Data structures that improve the speed of data retrieval operations on a database table or collection by creating shortcuts to specific data locations, similar to an index in a book.

+**Source**: Ramakrishnan, R., & Gehrke, J. (2003). *Database Management Systems* (3rd ed.).
+McGraw-Hill.

+### **Vector Database**
+**Definition**: A specialized database designed to store, index, and query high-dimensional vector embeddings, commonly used in AI applications for similarity search and retrieval-augmented generation (RAG).

+**Source**: Pinecone.
+(2023). *Vector Database Documentation*. https://docs.pinecone.io/

+### **Embedding**
+**Definition**: A dense vector representation of data (text, images, etc.) that captures semantic meaning in a high-dimensional space, enabling mathematical operations and similarity comparisons.

+**Source**: Mikolov, T., et al. (2013).
+"Efficient Estimation of Word Representations in Vector Space." *arXiv preprint arXiv:1301.3781*.

+### **Retrieval-Augmented Generation (RAG)**
+**Definition**: A technique that combines information retrieval with language generation, allowing models to access external knowledge sources to provide more accurate and up-to-date responses.

+**Source**: Lewis, P., et al. (2020).
+"Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks." *Advances in Neural Information Processing Systems*, 33, 9459-9474.

 ### **API Key**
 **Definition**: A unique identifier used to authenticate and authorize access to an API, typically required for security and usage tracking.